 Photo credit: Hodinkee

 "Military specifications mostly left the choice of glass up to the makers, only noting that an 'approved unbreakable type' should be used.
 Typically, plexiglass or acrylic crystals were used on military watches.
 Both materials provided an advantage over sapphire as they would crack rather than shatter, making them more durable."

 While sapphire is harder, it’s also more brittle.
 Plastic’s flexible nature makes it easier to scratch, but harder to break.
 If it does, it cracks rather than shatters, so there won’t be loose shards that could harm the dial and movement.
 Besides, if you do scratch plexi, it’s extremely easy to polish—it's the only material for a crystal where scratches don't have to be permanent.

 It's that easy: scratches before and after a quick application of Polywatch.

-We love plexi because it allows us to time travel a little bit.
-Though it's not only a bit of nostalgia—calling back to an era of watches as instruments—plexi still looks fantastic and is still extremely practical.
+In sum, we love Hesalite because it allows us to time travel a little bit.
+But it's not only for the sake of nostalgia, not just to call back to an era of watches as instruments.
+On its own, it still looks fantastic and is still extremely practical.
 It's just as good now as it was back then.